 - Business Receipts

 I keep all my information in file folders and file the information when it comes in.
 Once I started this, it became easier to do and then it became a habit.
 By doing this soon after the expense occurs, I save a lot of time not having to pull all the information together from a big pile or box at the end of the year.

-If I receive an online receipt, I file it in my email “receipt” folder.
-At this time of year, I print out the receipts from that folder (For more information on how I organize email, click here).
-I can then summarize these receipts as well.
+If I receive an online receipt, I file it in my email “receipt” folder, by type.
+At this time of year, I print out the receipts from that folder so that I have a hard copy for my files as a back up.
+By setting up email folders for invoices and receipts by year, everything is right where it belongs.
+(For more information on how I organize email, click here).

 Depending on your situation and organizing preferences, you may be able to fit the information in an accordion file or file box.
 If you do not have a system in place, now is the perfect time to start one.